Handling Buttons and Links

 Like the other layout modes, LineLayout and TextLayout will need their own layout and paint methods, but before we get to those we need to think about how the LineLayout and TextLayout objects will be created.
 That has to happen during word wrapping.

-Recall how word wrapping happens inside BlockLayout’s word method.
+Recall how word wrapping (see Chapter 3) inside BlockLayout’s word method works.
 That method updates a line field, which stores all the words in the current line:

 self.line.append((self.cursor_x, word, font, color))